HULKs/hulk/docs/robotics/perception/vision.md

 Image resolution is determined by the hardware interface, but is currently set to 640x480 pixels for performance reasons.
 Most of the vision pipeline happens on a segmented version of the image for the same reason.

-Each cycler instance waits for the hardware interface to deliver it's respective camera image and then begins executing the modules listed below.
+Each cycler instance waits for the hardware interface to deliver it's respective camera image and then begins executing the nodes listed below.

 ## Camera Matrix Provider